 What a shame?

-In a non-consensual sex offense, if the perpetrator is the victim’s spouse, we call it marital rape or spousal rape.
-This offense can be considered as a form of partner rape, or domestic violence, or sexual abuse.
+In a non-consensual sex offense, if the perpetrator is the victim’s spouse, we call it marital rape, spousal rape, partner rape, domestic violence, or sexual abuse.

 - Forcible sex with wife doesn’t constitute rape: Court (hindustantimes.com)